rakhymzhan11/DSINC-AMERICAN-HESTON/README.md

 Two independent, self-contained Python pricers for **European and American put options** under the Heston stochastic-volatility model (constant coefficients).
-The two methods rest on entirely different principles — a semi-analytical spectral integral equation and a finite-difference PDE solver — so running both is a strong mutual cross-check, and each can serve as a reference for the other.
+The two methods rest on entirely different principles, a semi-analytical spectral integral equation and a finite-difference PDE solver, so running both is a strong mutual cross-check, and each can serve as a reference for the other.

 This code accompanies a research paper on valuing American options and flexible-forward